Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Introduction

-2) We evaluate the proposed method on a state-of-the-art datasets~\cite{mots_trackrcnn}.
-Evaluation results on the training sets show incremental improvements compared to a baseline method.
-In the results on test sets, our method not only shows the competitive performance against state-of-the-art published methods but also achieves state-of-the-art level performance against state-of-the-art unpublished methods which are available at the leaderboards of KITTI-MOTS and MOTSChallenge websites. \end{quotation}
+4) Finally, we evaluate the proposed method on state-of-the-art datasets~\cite{kitti,mot16,mots_trackrcnn}.
+The evaluation results on the training sets show incremental improvements compared to a baseline method.
+In the results on the test sets, our method not only shows competitive performance against state-of-the-art published methods but also achieves state-of-the-art level performance against state-of-the-art unpublished methods that are available at the leaderboards of the KITTI-MOTS and MOTSChallenge websites. \end{quotation}

-We introduce the proposed method in Section~\ref{sec:proposed} in detail and discuss the experimental results in Section~\ref{sec:experiments}, and conclude this paper in Section~\ref{sec:conclusion}.
-From now on we will use GMPHD\_SAF as the abbreviation for the proposed method.
+The proposed MOTS method has high applicability due to CPU-only execution and simple parameter tuning unlike many state-of-the-art DNN based tracking methods~\cite{mots_trackrcnn,camot,ciwt,beyondpixels,motsnet,MOTSFusionJ,PointTrack,ReMOTS} that need intensive hyperparameter optimization and heavy computing resources.
+In addition, in the experiments, our method shows state-of-the-art level performance.
+We present the works related to the proposed method in Section~\ref{sec:related} and the details of the proposed one are covered in Section~\ref{sec:proposed}.
+Additionally, we discuss the experimental results in Section~\ref{sec:experiments} and conclude the paper in Section~\ref{sec:conclusion}.
+In what follows, we use GMPHD\_MAF as the abbreviation for the proposed method.